Breaks and Non-Regular Housing

 Students are responsible for reporting any maintenance problems they see to their front desk in a timely fashion.
 If a student does not report an issue when it is first noticed and this delay leads to the issue getting worse, the student may be responsible for any costs incurred.
 If staff becomes aware of a maintenance concern, they will take appropriate steps to respond and repair as needed, which may include entering student rooms or apartments without prior notice.

 Students can contact their front desk to report a maintenance concern.
 By reporting a maintenance concern, the student is giving notice to the college that there is an item that may need repair and should assume that a residential life or maintenance staff member will enter the room/apartment to investigate and/or repair the concern.
-Students can contact their RLC or the assistant director for housing operations if they have questions about a request or if they are concerned that adequate progress has not been made.
+Students can contact their RLC or the associate director for Housing & Conferences if they have questions about a request or if they are concerned that adequate progress has not been made.

 If a light bulb goes out in a student room, the student can complete a maintenance request for it or the student can bring the old light bulb to the desk to exchange it for a new one.

 Students are not permitted to paint their rooms.
 If students are interested in having their rooms painted, they should contact their front desk and request a work order.
 Maintenance staff will enter the room to check the condition and determine if the room needs to be painted.
 Rooms that have been recently painted or have a quality paint job may not be painted.
-The decision to paint a room as well as the color choices available are at the discretion of the assistant director of housing operations or his/her designee.
+The decision to paint a room as well as the color choices available are at the discretion of the associate director of Housing & Conferences or their designee.
 If the room is to be painted, maintenance staff will work with the student(s) to determine the best time(s) to paint it.
 The student(s) are responsible for moving their belongings and cleaning the room to the staff’s standards or the room may not get painted.

 A mural program exists through which students may apply to paint a mural on a wall of a common area in Loomis, Mathias, CC Inn, or Slocum.
-For more information on this program, please contact your RLC or the assistant director of housing operations.
+For more information on this program, please contact your RLC or the director for Residential Life & Campus Activities.
 Doors, paneling, furniture, woodwork, and ceilings may not be painted.

 Personally Constructed Items

-If you are interested in constructing your own furniture (i.e. tables, chairs, shelves, desks, etc.) to be installed in your apartment, you must first bring a plan of that furniture to the assistant director for housing operations for approval prior to installing it or moving it in.
+If you are interested in constructing your own furniture (i.e. tables, chairs, shelves, desks, etc.) to be installed in your apartment, you must first bring a plan of that furniture to the associate director of Housing *& Conferences for approval prior to installing it or moving it in.

 Opening and Closing of Halls and Apartments